randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Content consistency can be hard to maintain over time.
 The text in all of those form labels, action buttons, page titles, and navigations can and do fall out of sync.
-Simple content changes are often an exciting game of search/replace (just pray you caught every variation).
+Simple content changes are often an exciting game of search/replace (just pray that you caught every variation).
 We can count on arbitrary change-requests from customers and managers to exacerbate the issue.
 So we ought to make it as easy on ourselves as possible.